 The Student Affairs/Higher Education Program consists of 48 credit hours, including three semesters of fieldwork.
 The program prepares professionals to work on college and university campuses in a variety of student services capacities.
 Career services, student affairs, academic advising, student activities, international programs, and other student-focused offices employ our graduates.

 This 9-21 credit Advanced Counseling Certificate program is designed to fulfill state-level and national standards for Licensed Professional Counselors (LPC).
 A master’s degree in counseling is required to apply for this program.
 Once admitted, students receive individualized programs of study based upon program and state requirements.
 Students may be required to complete clinical internships.

 Certified Alcohol and Drug Counselor Certificate Program

-The Master’s level courses in the 18-credit Certified Alcohol and Drug Counselor Certificate (CADC) program fulfill the educational requirements set by the Addiction Professionals Certification Board of New Jersey (APCBNJ) for CADC and LCADC eligibility.
-A Bachelor’s degree is required to apply for this program.
-The Fast-Track CADC option allows student who have full-time jobs to complete the program in 2 semesters through both hybrid and online formats.
+The master’s level courses in the 18-credit Certified Alcohol and Drug Counselor Certificate (CADC) program fulfill the educational requirements set by the Addiction Professionals Certification Board of New Jersey (APCBNJ) for CADC and LCADC eligibility.
+A bachelor’s degree is required to apply for this program.
+The Fast-Track CADC option allows students who have full-time jobs to complete the program in two semesters through both hybrid and online formats.